 The Canon PowerShot SX60 HS is a fixed lens compact camera that was announced in September 2014 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 14.2 megapixel.

-The Canon SX60 has a Camera Elo of 1812.
+Is the Canon SX60 a good camera?
+The SX60 has a Camera Elo of 1830.
 This rating puts the SX60 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX60 falls among the top 40 percent.
+In terms of its sensor size category (small sensor cameras), the SX60 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|

 |ISO 100 - 3 200 (100 - 6 400)|

 |3.0 LCD, 922k dots|

 |6.4 shutter flaps per second|

 |340 shots per battery charge|

 |128 x 93 x 114 mm, 650 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.